raphael/linux-samus/README.md

 ## Post-install steps

-Once installed reboot and load the kernel
+Once installed reboot and load the kernel.

 ### Sound